C. Wright Mills: Outlook

 Contemporary American scholar Cornel West argued in his text American Evasion of Philosophy that Mills follows the tradition of pragmatism.
 Mills shared Dewey's goal of a "creative democracy" and emphasis on the importance of political practice but criticized Dewey for his inattention to the rigidity of power structure in the U.S. Mills's dissertation was titled Sociology and Pragmatism: The Higher Learning in America, and West categorized him along with pragmatists in his time Sidney Hook and Reinhold Niebuhr as thinkers during pragmatism's "mid-century crisis."

 Mills's critique of sociology at the time

+While a sociologist himself, Mills was still quite critical of the sociological approach during his time.
+In fact, scholars saw The Sociological Imagination as "Mills' final break with academic sociology."
+In the process of laying out the eponymous theory of sociological imagination, Mills was critical of specific people, criticizing Talcott Parsons' theories and the work of Paul Lazarsfeld, a member of his department at Columbia.
+In the book, Mills criticizes the so called "grand theories" – Parsons' theory being a par excellence example of these – sociological approaches that attempt to construct universal theories of society through highly abstract concepts, prioritizing hypothetical descriptions of social behavior over the study of actual people and real social interactions.